 Free printable books for beginning readers

-So far, I created three printable books for reading with beginning readers.
+So far, I created three printable books for reading with beginning readers and students in kindergarten.
 But my plan is to make more, so check back later to grab those too.

 You will find a mixture of sight words and CVC words that beginning readers can tackle and read.